DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: EVALUATIONS

 \subsection{Impact of Key and Value Length}

-In the previous section, we evaluated \texttt{DobLIX} performance with fixed $8$-byte keys and $64$-byte values.
+In \S\ref{sec:eval:perf}, we evaluated \texttt{DobLIX} performance with fixed $8$-byte keys and $64$-byte values.
 Here, we first show \texttt{DobLIX} performance by changing the key and value sizes while maintaining their constancy during the experiments.
-Then, we perform more realistic experiments in which the key and value sizes vary within each experiment (see \S~\ref{sec:var-kv-lsm}).
+Then, we perform more realistic experiments in which the key and value sizes vary within each experiment (details explained in \S\ref{sec:var-kv-lsm}).